Tigers vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. White Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Reese Olson gets the nod on the mound for the Detroit Tigers in the first of a three-game series against the Chicago White Sox and Andrew Vaughn on Friday at 8:10 PM ET.
+Michael Lorenzen takes the mound for the Detroit Tigers on Saturday at Guaranteed Rate Field against Romy Gonzalez and the Chicago White Sox.
+First pitch is at 2:10 PM ET.

-The favored White Sox have -150 moneyline odds against the underdog Tigers, who are listed at +125.
-The matchup's total is listed at 8.5 runs.
+The White Sox are listed as -165 moneyline favorites in this matchup with the Tigers (+140).
+The over/under is 8.5 runs for this game.

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.